-- Students identified as SEND by primary schools are placed on the register during the transition process. - SENDCO liaises with primary schools where information is shared on students who need support following their transition. - Communication with external agencies, e.g. paediatrician - Regular termly assessment of learning.
+- Students identified as SEND by primary schools are placed on the register during the transition process. - SENDCO liaises with primary schools where information is shared on students who need support following their transition. - Communication with external agencies, e.g. paediatrician or GP - Regular termly assessment of learning.
 Students performing significantly below expected levels will be closely monitored, for a period of time, using the Assess, Plan, do, review approach.
-Students who make little or no improvement could be classified as having SEND needs. - Concerns raised by teachers/support SEND referral system in place/parents/carers. - Referrals to external agencies Access to Education e.g. Pupil School Support (PSS), Educational Psychologist(EP), Communication and Autism (CAT) Team, Speech & Language(SALT), Occupational Therapist (OT).
+Students who make little or no improvement could be classified as having SEND needs. - Concerns raised by teachers/support staff /parents/carers. - Referrals from external agencies Access to Education e.g. Pupil School Support (PSS), Educational Psychologist (EP), Communication and Autism (CAT) Team, Speech & Language (SALT), Occupational Therapist (OT).